-The High Efficiency Particulate Air, or HEPA, filter, was developed to shield scientists from radiation as they built an atomic bomb during World War II.
-Today these filters are frequently used in hospitals, science labs and even homes.
+The High Efficiency Particulate Air, or HEPA, filter, was developed to shield scientists from radiation as they worked on an atomic bomb during World War II.
+Today these filters are often used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the brand.
-This rating indicates how well a filter can clear pollutants from the air.
+This rating shows how well a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration abilities, HEPA filters are thick and can limit airflow.
-It’s important to check with McElroy Service Experts to verify your heating and cooling system can handle one.
+It’s important to ask McElroy Service Experts to confirm your heating and cooling system can handle one.

 Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
 This barrier mounts tightly against your HVAC system.